has been imposed on government websites and documents, as well as health care providers themselves, for topics like abortion

 Why It Matters

-The administration is censoring or altogether erasing sexual and reproductive health care resources from government websites — especially information around women, communities of color, LGBTQ people, and undocumented people.
+The Trump-Pence administration censored or altogether erased sexual and reproductive health care resources from government websites — especially information around women, communities of color, LGBTQ+ people, and undocumented people.

-Censorship also affects important reports — for example, the State Department stripped all mentions of sexual and reproductive rights from its annual human rights report.
+Censorship also affected important reports — for example, the State Department stripped all mentions of sexual and reproductive rights from its annual human rights report.

-The administration also is imposing censorship through a Title X “gag rule,” which blocks certain health care providers from sharing information about abortion with their patients.
+The administration also imposed censorship through a Title X “gag rule,” which blocked certain health care providers from sharing information about abortion with their patients.